 More Presents.
 For a more solid appraisal of someone consider listing their “virtuous” points and then compare them with something less “virtuous”.
 First, detail two of their virtues with a small anecdote–their commitment and their ability, perhaps.
 Then detail a less-virtuous point that will get either a laugh or a wry acknowledgement—their taste in business suits or performance in the company 5-a-side league.
 The idea is not to be cruel!
 Then detail their final virtue—sense of humour, perhaps.
 Lastly, name them using the first name, second name technique.

 Be brief.
 Very brief.
 You can do the strategic review at another event!
 Seriously, the office party speech has to be brief.

 Party lights.
 Note some closing points that will be important later in the evening…”taxis are on the company account” or, “the office opens at 1100 tomorrow”, or “the band is playing an extra hour until 0100”.
 These are good news points.
 They are easy to make and they work well.

 And finally.
 Round off the office party speech with a toast along the lines of…”To ourselves, To absent friends and To the future”.
-In today’s economic climate, that’s about right.
+Because in today’s economic climate, that’s about right.

 Party…party.
 Now it’s time to relax and enjoy the party.
 Roll on the New Year.